0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 `ls -la /home/ec2-user/openvpn_users`

-The output is the list of all the users you have available for your OpenVPN server.
+The output is the list of all the users you have available for your VPN server.

-# ⬇️ OpenVPN Clients
+# ⬇️ VPN Clients

 - Desktop
     - [Windows](https://openvpn.net/client-connect-vpn-for-windows/)